 Like the Mill, Goat Hill Pizza is serving up delicious pies with a classic sourdough base.
 Named for the goats who roamed the lot behind the original location, Goat Hill Pizza has been serving up smiles since 1975.
 Their dough is mixed daily and rests for three days to develop its distinctive sourdough flavor.

 What can we say, we like our pizza dough in San Francisco to be sour.
-That’s how owners and Bay Area natives Neal DeNardi and Andrew Markoulis like their pizza too.
+That’s how Long Bridge Pizza owners and Bay Area natives Neal DeNardi and Andrew Markoulis like their pizza too.
 “Our goal is to create a laid back vibe for everyone to enjoy some serious pizza in the neighborhood,” they say.
 Get a classic cheese or try one of their creations like the Jerry Pie, topped with Mozzarella, Ricotta, Cherry Tomatoes, Pesto, Garlic, Olive Oil, Parmesan (no sauce).

 Photo Courtesy of Long Bridge Pizza